LucaMaccarini/Cloudy/README.md

 all the credentials or api key used are "useless" accounts or free api so I left them in the source code

-to see how this web app looks like, it is running here: https://cloudy-7o5q.onrender.com The onreder server is free and on the first requests it boots up, so the first request takes a while
+to see how this web app looks like, it is running here: https://cloudy-7o5q.onrender.com the onreder server is free and on the first requests it boots up, so the first request takes a while

 ## For info on the project see The linked report